kign/c4wa/README.md

 `c4wa` needs Java 11 or above.
 Using preprocessor requires external C compiler (`gcc` is recommended).

-While most of the testing tools and examples given below assume POSIX-based environment, compiler itself should work on any platform with Java installed.
+While testing tools and examples described below assume POSIX-based environment, compiler itself should work on any platform with Java installed.
 Generated WASM files are, of course, platform-independent.
 (WAT files will be created in a default text format for your platform).

-In order to run Web Assembly, you need a runtime.
+In order to run Web Assembly, you need a _runtime_.
 Easiest runtime to use is `node`; there are also universal runtimes such as [wasmtime](https://wasmtime.dev/) and [wasmer](https://wasmer.io/) with bindings for many languages.
-Any modern browser will also have a Web Assembly runtime built-in, though it is a bit more complicated since you'd also need a local server.
+Any modern browser will also have a Web Assembly runtime built-in, though it is a bit more complicated since you'd also need a local server to run your code.

 `cw4a` is entirely runtime-agnostic, though its testing framework is built on the top of `node`.

 Finally, if you are working with Web Assembly, you probably should have [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) handy;
 it allows you to compile WAT files, verify a WASM file, dump its content by sections, and a lot more.
-However, it's not required.
+However, `c4wa` doesn't have a dependency on any of the WABT tools.

 ## Installation